VyperGroup/aero/src/altBackends/README.md

 ## Server

 I am not interested in porting aero to other backends, due to the maintenance it requires.
-Besides,server-only aero is discouraged due to [SW-less](x).
+Besides, server-only aero is discouraged due to [SW-less](x).

 ### CF workers